centerforpolicingequity/certscrape/README.md

 Program Icon: https://icon-icons.com/icon/news-newspaper/177008

-Other required files:
+Other requirements:

-	certificates - folder that the script searches for PDF files within.
+	/certificates - folder that the script searches for PDF files within.

 	api.key - key for the Google API.
+(Can only be accessed via the OHRP)

 	creds.json, email.json - credentials for accessing the Google API.
+(Can only be accessed via the OHRP)

 	spreadsheet.key - spreadsheet ID.
+(Can only be accessed via the OHRP)